 Wemos believes that the international community can and should contribute more to the strengthening of countries’ health budgets.
 This can be done by increasing and better aligning development assistance for health with country-specific strategies on the one hand, and by reducing practices that needlessly limit government budget (for health) on the other hand.

 When we talk about financial access to health services, we see that women are disadvantaged.
 Both national policies on health financing and macroeconomic policies can contribute to these gender inequalities.
-In countries with low financial resources, women face a higher burden of private out-of-pocket expenditures, especially when sexual and reproductive health services – that can particularly benefit women, their health, career and family income – are not covered.
+In countries with high out-of-pocket spending, women face extra barriers to essential health services.
+This is because women suffer more from constrained cash flow, and because out-of-pocket spending is often required in sexual and reproductive health services – including family planning methods – that particularly affect women, their health, career and household income.

 International financing institutions, such as the World Bank and the International Monetary Fund (IMF), also have a large impact on health policies and fiscal space for health through their advice and conditions related to loans.
 Wage bill ceilings in the public health sector and restrictions on the use of ODA for health worker salaries negatively affect women, who form the grand majority of health care professionals.